pdxgx/sage/README.md

 ```

 ## Training
-Replace the filepaths in the following script to train your own SAGE model on the HAM10000 dataset.
+Replace the filepaths in the following command to train your own SAGE model on the HAM10000 dataset.
 ```
 python3 train_ham.py \
---imagedir /path/to/data_directory/ham/images \
+--imagedir /path/to/main_directory/ham/images \
---metafile /path/to/data_directory/ham/metadata.csv \
+--metafile /path/to/main_directory/ham/metadata.csv \
 --savedir /path/to/model/savedir \
---encoder ResNet \ # default
+--encoder ResNet \
 --dim 32 # default
 ```
 We provide support for three options of pre-trained encoders: `ResNet`, `Inception` and `ViT`.
 Our trained ResNet50 model is also available for download as